-Family obligations include SHARE hours (School and Fundraising), Coffee & Donut Sunday This is suspended due to COVID-19, and Lunch Duty (Prefecting).
+Family obligations include SHARE hours (School and Fundraising), and Lunch Duty (Prefecting).
 Families may choose to "buy out" of any of these obligations by the deadlines indicated.

 D. Tuition

 St. Cecilia School has three essential funding sources each year: 1) tuition; 2) the parish investment; and, 3) fundraising.
 Because tuition covers only part of the total cost of education, parents must be actively involved in terms of fundraising and personal commitment in order to benefit their children and the school.